Next Meeting: Wednesday, May 17, 2017 1:00 to 3:30 PM

 Advocacy – To amplify “community voice” on issues of concern to agencies and community residents by creating a community forum for identifying problems, sharing ideas, learning together, and seeking solutions

-Network participants may choose to form committees amongst like-minded agency representatives and citizens to address particular issues or areas of concern cooperatively.
+Network participants may choose to form committees among like-minded agency representatives and citizens to address particular issues or areas of concern cooperatively.
 Examples of committee topics might include community and family matters like food security, transportation, housing, or perhaps advocating on issues like multi-year program funding to agencies.

 The Network itself does not exist to pursue any particular projects or offer community programs.
 While the network strongly supports committee formation, it must be well understood that committee work is done entirely under the auspices of those agencies and individuals who decide to work together on a particular issue.
 The Network warmly welcomes regular Committee updates and reports about activities, projects, programs, events, and social action from committee members at gatherings, and/or by electronic mail.

 The Network doesn’t seek to speak with one voice; participation in gatherings and email contact lists does not imply endorsement of any or all committee works.
-Rather the Network seeks primarily to facilitate communication, connection, and cooperation amongst diverse agencies and organizations.
+Rather the Network seeks primarily to facilitate communication, connection, and cooperation among diverse agencies and organizations.

 Some objectives that the Together Now interagency network aim to achieve are as follows: